 The Program is conducted with support of the Office of the UN High Commissioner for Human Rights.
 The OHCHR plays a role in ensuring efficient administration of the Program, access of all partners to the best academic practices, international expertise, and resources in the human rights area.

-OHCHR continues to assist the Consortium in uniting the efforts of the Consortium members and in developing international cooperation, including the European Inter-University Center for Human Rights and Democratization (EIUC) – the Venetian Consortium (Italy), which unites 41 European universities.
-The Venice Consortium provided invaluable assistance in shaping the content of the curriculum and determining the methodology for teaching academic disciplines.
+The UN OHCHR continues to aid the Consortium in consolidation of the work of its members and development of international cooperation i.a. with European Interuniversity Centre for Human Rights and Democratization (EIUC) – the Venice Consortium (Italy), that unites 41 European universities.
+The Venice Consortium provided invaluable assistance in formation of the substantive part of the study program and specification of methodology of teaching subjects.

-The Venetian Consortium provides support in selecting candidates from well-known foreign experts in the field of international human rights law, who as visiting professors give lectures to undergraduates of Russian partner universities in the Consortium and provide quotas for the participation of undergraduates from Russian universities in the Consortium in summer schools on human rights, organized annually by the Venice Consortium.
+The Venice Consortium aids in selection of candidates from among major foreign experts in the field of international human rights law, which deliver lectures in the capacity of invited professors, to master students of the partner universities of the Russian Consortium, and provides quotas for the participation of master students partner universities of the Russian Consortium in Human Rights summer schools, organized annually by the Venice Consortium.

-At present, the Russian University Consortium is completing an important stage in “capacity building” and intends to expand the membership, including by including universities of the CIS member states.
+The Consortium of Russian Universities is currently completing an important stage of “capacity building” and intends to expand its membership i.a. by including universities from the CIS member States.

-On December 17, 2016, with the support of the OHCHR, a scientific and practical conference dedicated to the 50th anniversary of the International Covenants on Human Rights was held at RUFN.
-The event took place on the basis of the decision of representatives of the universities-members of the Consortium of Russian Universities, jointly implementing the master's program “International Protection of Human Rights”.
-The conference was attended by over 150 people, including 19 doctors of science and 37 candidates of science from 35 universities and research institutes, including 25 foreigners from 19 states.
+On 17 December 2016, a scientific-practical conference, dedicated to the 50th anniversary of the International Covenants on Human Rights was held at RUDN University with the support of the UN OHCHR.
+The event took place on the basis of the decision of the representatives of the universities members of the Consortium of Russian Universities, jointly implementing the Master’s Program “International Protection of Human Rights”.
+The conference united more than 150 participants, including 19 doctors habilitatus and 37 candidates of sciences from 35 universities and research institutes, including 25 foreigners from 19 states.